Acoivix/Personal-Projects/README.md

 # Personal-Projects
 Personal Projects
-along with publishable code from research that I have done
+aswell as certain code from research